 I added nut butter, chopped nuts, and seeds to the oats to help beef ‘em up.
 I also added coconut shreds, lightly toasted, and dried cherries.
 You could add any dried fruit, really: maybe some chopped banana chips or the classic raisin.
 With a little vanilla, cinnamon, and maple syrup, the granola smells like cookies when it’s baking.

-For those of us who like to start the day with something sweet, (but more wholesome than sugar and butter), these oats, baked with a careful eye, give an ancient grain the flavor-perks of a modern kitchen.
+For those of us who like to start the day with something sweet and wholesome, these oats, baked with a careful eye, give an ancient grain the flavor-perks of a modern kitchen.

 What You’ll Need